How much weight can a floating shelf hold?

 Rule #2.
 Generally, the deeper your floating shelf is, the less weight it can hold, or the stronger the floating shelf bracket needs to be.

-Simple physics, dictates that the longer the lever, the less force it takes to move it.
+Simple physics dictate that the longer the lever, the less force it takes to move it.
 If your floating shelf is the lever and it gets longer (deeper) then it takes less weight to make it sag.
 The takeaway lessons from this principle are first, to only float as deep as you need.
 If you go deeper then you need, you will lose weight capacity.
 For example, if you are floating a bookshelf, typically your shelf won’t need to be deeper than 10" since most books are less than 9" deep.
 If you are floating kitchen shelves, 12" usually works since most cabinets and the plates, cups, and bowls they house, are 12" or less deep.
 Second lesson, pick a bracket that can handle the dimensions of your project.
 Hint, they are on Shelfology.com.

 Rule #3.
 More rods in your floating shelf bracket means more floating shelf weight capacity.